ptomulik/puppet-repoutil/README.md

     repositories.
 The exact list of commands being executed depend on agent's OS and module's usage, but generally they should be regarded as read-only.

-    The following CLI commands are currently used by `repoutil`'s:
+    The following CLI commands are currently used by `repoutil`:

     - on Debian: `apt-cache show|policy`, `aptitude show`,
     - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,